gdarko/digital-license-manager/readme.txt

 To migrate to Digital License Manager, please navigate to "License Manager" > "Settings" > "Tools" and here you can find the migration tool.
 This will copy your data to Digital License Manager supported format.
 If you used the REST API, we will be providing a fallback REST API for license activation/deactivation/validation endpoints that will be the same url structure as the "License Manager for WooCommerce" but utilize our backend APIs for backwards compatibility.
 Stay tuned!

+= Can i assign license keys to past WooCommerce orders that were placed before i installed Digital Licnese Manager?

+Yes, you can do this by going to Settings > Tools > "Generate Licneses For Past Orders".
+You must select a Generator that will be used to generate keys for the orders.

 == Screenshots ==

 1. Licenses - Overview page